 ADPlist isn’t perfect, but we’ve made it one of our overall picks because it’s quite useful for a free platform.

-Signing up takes a few minutes and you have to give details about yourself, your company, etc. Once you’re in, you can browse mentors across many industries and roles, including engineering, sales, design, data science, marketing, and others.
+Signing up takes a few minutes, and you have to give details about yourself, your company, etc. Once you’re in, you can browse mentors across many industries.
+You can easily see mentors' available times and instantly request a session.

-As you’d expect, the mentorship quality and level of expertise aren’t as consistent as on a paid platform, such as IGotAnOffer, but it still has some highly experienced peers willing to connect with you for no charge.
+As you’d expect, the mentorship quality and level of expertise aren’t as consistent as on a paid platform, such as IGotAnOffer.
+But it still has some highly experienced peers willing to connect with you for no charge.

 - Services: Mentor matching, mentor calls